theislab/kBET/README.md

 * *summary*: summarizes the test results (with 95% confidence interval)
 * *results*: the p-values of all tested samples
+* *average.pval*: an average over all p-values of the tested samples
 * *stats*: the results for each of `n_repeat` runs - they can be used to reproduce the boxplot that is returned by kBET
 * *params*: the parameters used in kBET
 * *outsider*: samples without mutual nearest neighbour, their batch labels and a p-value whether their batch label composition varies from the global batch label frequencies

+For a single-cell RNAseq dataset with less than 1,000 samples, the estimated run time is less than 2 minutes.

 ### Plot *kBET*'s rejection rate